vendorsec/mvsp/README.md

 ### Self-assessment

-Smaller companies that are not mature enough to afford large compliance efforts such as SOC 2 or PCI DSS use MVSP as the baseline ensuring the security posture of their MVP.
+Smaller companies that are not mature enough to afford large compliance efforts such as SOC 2 or PCI DSS use MVSP as the baseline for the security posture of their MVP.

 ### Third-party security